 Surveillance systems and video/audio analytics can now detect potential attacks before they occur.
 Surveillance systems can identify someone carrying a weapon, making aggressive gestures (punching/shoving), or using threatening language.
 If the surveillance system is integrated with the access control system, then zones can be locked down automatically to prevent attacks before they happen or at least mitigate their severity.
 In the past, you had to do custom integrations between systems to make the solutions work together but now you can get systems that are already unified together or use proven integration protocols.

-- Multi-Factor Authentication
+3. Multi-Factor Authentication

 As important as our smartphones seem to us now, technology has advanced beyond our devices.
-We are seeing a surge in wearable authentication devices such as smart watches, clothing clips, and necklaces.
+We are seeing a surge in wearable authentication devices such as smart clothing clips, rings and necklaces.
 In addition, security access control implants and tattoos are currently being tested and adopted around the world.
 The possibilities are endless with the smaller chip sizes for today’s credential types.

 Your Security Strategy has Never Been More Important

 Surges in workplace violence and mass shootings are making the need to improve your security systems more urgent than ever.
 HSJ works with organizations of all sizes to help solve their biggest security challenges quickly and in the cost-effective manner possible.
 Whether you need to add new systems or upgrade aging systems already in place, HSJ’s experienced team will guide you through the entire process from assessment, planning, and budgeting on through implementation.
 Contact our team today to learn more about how we can help make sure you’re doing everything you can to protect your people.